 Students who fail the first attempt at comprehensive exams are provided a second opportunity to take the exams.
 This may involve a schedule modification (as students who do not pass comprehensive exams are not eligible to complete IP903).
 Students who fail will be given a second opportunity to take the exam and may be placed on an Academic Development Plan (ADP) and required to prepare a plan for retaking the exam.
 After two failed attempts, students will be referred to the Student Affairs Committee (SAC), which may result in dismissal from the program.

 Students who fail a section are required to retake that exam section.
 Students who pass only one of the four written sections will be required to retake the entire exam (all four sections) during the next scheduled Comprehensive Exam sitting.
 Students are required to use the new Study Guide for the next exam.
 Students who fail the Oral Exam (Dissertation Proposal Defense) are required to retake by or at the next exam session, and may not move forward with their dissertation until they pass.
 Online students may petition the Department Chair to request a virtual/video conference oral exam if travel to another Residency is not feasible.

 In order to advance to candidacy and assume the title “doctoral candidate,” a student must be in good standing in the program and have successfully completed the following:

-- Successful completion of the first Field Experience Course
+- Completion of the first Field Experience Course

 Completion of an original dissertation research study is an essential and significant aspect of the doctoral student’s academic experience and professional education.
-The dissertation represents the student’s ability to examine the literature on a psychological issue, identify a gap in the IP field, and conduct research that will address global humanitarian issues.
-Psychology.
-The dissertation represents the student’s ability to think critically and creatively about relevant research issues in International psychology, and to contribute to global improvement.
+The dissertation represents the student’s ability to examine the literature on a psychological phenomenon, identify a gap in the IP field, and conduct research that will address global issues.
+The dissertation represents the student’s ability to think critically and creatively about relevant research issues in international psychology, and to contribute to global improvement.